Sweat Records is an independent music store, coffee shop, and event space located in Miami, FL.

 March 2011 brought the launch of e-commerce site SweatShopMiami.com to offer the shop’s made-in-Miami merchandise to a global audience, and Sweatstock 2011 went down bigger and better just a month later.

-In 2012 Sweat was awarded a second Knight Arts Challenge grant, this time with the main goal of enhancing our in-store events, hosting more touring acts, and documenting the shows.
+In 2012 Sweat was awarded a second Knight Arts Challenge grant, this time with the main goal of enhancing our in-store events and documenting the shows.
 We threw four more Sweatstock festivals from 2012-2015.

 The future is wide open and the Sweat team is committed to their goals of supporting the local cultural community and being the world-class indie record store the city deserves.
 Sweat loves Miami and is proud to be a part of such a unique and kick-ass scene.